sdeerman1/cs553-final-project/README.md

 Do not commit `.env`, generated database files under `data/`, printed tokens, `node_modules`, or coverage output.
 Run the supplied infrastructure tests with `npm test`.

+**The answers to the conceptual questions are located in cs553-final-project/answers.md.**

 # Example Test plan

 ## Student djs001: